The Jim Henson Exhibition and Gallery

 Henson’s unique body of work continues to delight and inspire people around the world.
 His creations include the enduringly popular puppet characters of Sesame Street, The Muppet Show, and Muppet films, which established his characters as international superstars; and the fantastical worlds of Fraggle Rock, The Dark Crystal, and Labyrinth.
 The exhibition will explore how Henson achieved this remarkable success by working with a team of dedicated puppet builders, designers, performers, and writers who shared his restless curiosity, spirit of experimentation, and commitment to creative collaboration.

-In addition to the permanent gallery, the Museum will explore Henson’s career and legacy through education programs, live appearances, family workshops, film screenings, and a traveling version of the exhibition, which will launch in 2016.
+In addition to the permanent gallery, the Museum will explore Henson’s career and legacy through education programs, live appearances, family workshops, and film screenings.

 • More than 50 puppets including Kermit the Frog, Miss Piggy, Elmo, Count von Count, Gobo Fraggle, the Swedish Chef, and Statler and Waldorf